laurakoco/tic-tac-toe/README.md

 ## Motivation

 This project implements different AI search algorithms:
-* Optimal decisions
+* Optimal decision
 	* Minimax
 	* Alpha-beta pruning
-* Imperfect real-time decisions
+* Imperfect real-time decision
 	* Alpha-beta pruning with cutoff (evaluation function)

 The minimax algorithm generates the entire game search space and yields a perfect decision for the AI.
 Thus, the AI using minimax is unbeatable.
 The alpha-beta prunes prunes away large and unecessary parts of the minimax game tree, so it too yeilds an optimal decision.
 Both minimax and alpha-beta pruning require searching all the way to the terminal states (for at least one portion of the tree).